oberon-lang/oberon-lang.github.io/_posts/2023-12-25-towards-concurrency.md

 SEND, RECEIVE, CLOSE and SELECT modify the channel state, i.e. don't work with IN parameters or receivers.

-As an alternative to the SELECT call, this modified version of the WITH statement can be used:
+As an alternative to the SELECT call, this extended version of the WITH statement can be used:
 ```
 WITH
   SEND(c_i, v_i) DO Si